janilleolegario/frontend-assessment/readme.md

 You will see exercise 1 and 2.
 I added a data on daja.json and another tab for my answer about banana.
 I wasn't able to finish accordion because I saw my email late and started late and i'm still trying to submit my assessment on time.

-I created a new branch name develop for this assessment.
+I created a new branch name called develop for this assessment.

 Built With:
 HTML,